The Top 10 Essential Garden Tools List

 While pruners and loppers are for tough cutting jobs, snips are there to handle the details.
-Dead-heading, cutting flowers for indoors, snipping herbs for the kitchen… these tiny blades are better than regular scissors because they offer more control.
+Dead-heading, cutting flowers, snipping herbs for the kitchen…these tiny blades are better than regular scissors because they offer more control.

 Look For: The best snips have fine blades that allow you to make delicate cuts, but are strong enough to snip through sturdy stems.
 Snips with a small cover for the tips let you slide these little must-haves into your pocket so they’re always handy.

 In a day when nearly everyone has a garden hose or two handy, do you really still need a watering can on your garden tools list?
 We say yes.
 Sometimes lugging a heavy house around is just inconvenient.
 Watering cans are especially nice when planting new annuals or seedlings, and are essential when using water-saving rain barrels.

-Unfortunately, there’s no magic tool that pulls weeds for you.
+Unfortunately, there’s no magic garden tool on this list that pulls weeds for you.
 But there are some that make the chore a whole lot easier.
 Good weeders slice through roots and aerate soil with less fatigue on your hand and wrist.

 Look For: The classic Cape Cod weeder is the gold standard in this category.
 The blade chops through the toughest stems and roots, loosening the soil and making the weeds easy to pull out.
 Due to the strain, these weeders sometimes come loose at the handle, so buy a brand with a lifetime warranty to save money on repairs down the line.
 Here’s more ways to win the war on weeds.

-There are those who prefer to garden without gloves, and we get it – we really do.
+There are those who prefer to garden without gloves, and we get it—we really do.
 There’s something about the feel of soil between your fingers that’s so satisfying.
 But we also know that same soil is often full of bugs that bite and sharp stones, so the protection of gloves is simply a must for many.
 We think they are important to include on your garden tools list.